 To convert a decimal number to binary, you can use the method of successive division by 2.
 This involves dividing the decimal number by 2, recording the quotient and the remainder, and repeating this process with the quotient until it reaches zero.
 The binary equivalent is then obtained by reading the remainders in reverse order, starting from the last remainder obtained to the first.

-steps:
+The steps are as follows:

 Divide the decimal number by 2.